hanjoongcho/aaf-easydiary/FAQs.md

 ## Is there a maximum length of word I can write on an entry?

 - No, there is no limit to how many words can be used in an entry.
-You can't write as long as you want.
+You can write as long as you want.
 However, it is advisable to keep your entry short, for easy readability next time.